 The Apple Watch could easily be considered one of the most fashion-conscious smartwatches around.
 It is well built and it looks great on, but more importantly, it comes in two sizes and there are over 30 models to choose from, and that's before you start mixing and matching.

 The Hermès collaboration takes the style element of the Apple Watch one step further but you can create a great look with the other models too.
 You get most of the tech you'd expect from a smartwatch with this device and with so many strap options and body colours available, there is bound to be one to suit various outfits.

 Read the full review: Apple Watch Series 2 review

-The Tag Heuer Connected is one of the most expensive smartwatches out there and it only comes in one size - 46mm - but it is a beauty.
-It's a sporty style of Tag's Carrera family of watches and it is more unique than many of its competitors, with Tag's 150-year experience shining through.
-If you have the cash, it's worth the splash.
+The Connected is a sporty style of Tag's Carrera family of watches and it is more unique than many of its competitors, with Tag's 150-year experience shining through.
+The Connected Modular 45 has an Android Wear smartwatch module that can be replaced with a Haute Horlogerie face, giving you the best of both worlds.
+If you have the cash, the Tags are worth the splash.

 Read the full review: Tag Heuer Connected review

-The Guess Connect smartwatch was announced at CES at the beginning of the year and it snow available through the Watchshop.
-The company has been making watches for over 30 years but the fact that it is probably better known for handbags and shoes is perhaps why the Guess Connect could be seen as more stylish than other smartwatches.
+The Guess Connect smartwatch was announced at CES 2015, making it one of the oldest smartwatches on this list.
+The company has been making watches for over 30 years but the fact that it is probably better known for handbags and shoes is perhaps why the Guess Connect could be seen as more stylish than some other smartwatches.

 There are two size options - 41mm and 45mm - but there are also five styles available including a rose gold model with a crocodile skin strap.
 The Guess Connect gets its brains from Martian Watches and the best thing about this device is that it looks like a normal watch despite being a lot smarter than one.